boxed/kodare.net/_drafts/draft_introducing_iommi_2.markdown

 To handle selecting from a choice field that is backed by a `QuerySet` that can contain thousands or millions of rows, iommi by default uses a select2 filter control with an automatic ajax endpoint.
 You can read more about this in the full documentation.
+The automatic endpoint is handled by iommi on the same url as the view.
 An advantage to this approach is that we only need to be sure our view has the correct permission checks and then we also know the select box (or ajax endpoint) has the same checks.
 This makes it easy to reason about the security of the product.